SCons Build Script Generator¶

 scons run¶

-Executes your project on your computer. (* only Hosted targets)
+Compiles and executes your program on your computer. (* only Hosted targets)

-Launches OpenOCD in the background, then launches GDB in foreground with the correct executable.
+Launches OpenOCD in the background, then launches GDB in foreground with the correct executable with text-based or web-based GDBGUI UI.
 When GDB exits, it stops the OpenOCD process. (* only ARM Cortex-M targets)

 This is just a convenience wrapper for the debug functionality defined in the